Sorry, you need to enable JavaScript to visit this website.

 We expect all officers to act with integrity and in line with the principles and standards of behaviour as set out within the Code of Ethics and to not try to gain an unfair advantage in the exam by any means.
 The design of the exams and mechanisms that we have introduced into the delivery of the exam mean that attempts to cheat are likely to be ineffective and are easy to identify due to the way that the system records activity in the platform.

 Any candidate who is suspected of cheating or disclosing the content of the exam in any way will be investigated and could have their exam results nullified and/or be banned from entering the exam in future.
 Candidates suspected of cheating will be referred to the reports and disqualifications panel and may have their result nullified.
-Candidates may also be referred to their force’s Professional Standards Unit or equivalent.
+Candidates may also be referred to their force’s professional standards unit or equivalent.

 Can I look up answers during the exam or refer to reference materials?